i000o/fem-blog-preview/README.md

 :grey_exclamation: I can really loyally pull off a design with CSS.
 What else can CSS do?
 Excited to get into animations etc…
 :grey_exclamation: Pay attention to focus states in the future… I hadn’t really considered these before.
 :grey_exclamation: I can work a lot faster than I thought.
 HTML + CSS are coming more naturally to me now…
-:grey-exclamation: Hover states are fun
+:grey_exclamation: Hover states are fun

 ## Feedback